 Daniel Lee, MD

-As a neurointerventional radiologist and integral member of the stroke response team, Dr. Lee plays a critical role in delivering rapid, lifesaving care to patients experiencing acute neurological emergencies.
+Dr. Lee, a neurointerventional radiologist and integral member of the stroke response team, plays a critical role in delivering rapid, lifesaving care to patients experiencing acute neurological emergencies.
 With expertise in advanced image-guided procedures, Dr. Lee specializes in minimally invasive interventions to restore blood flow, reduce disability and improve long-term outcomes.
 His collaboration with multidisciplinary specialists ensures swift diagnosis and targeted treatment during time-sensitive stroke protocols.

-Raised in Hawaii, Dr. Lee is an active member of the Radiological Society of North America and a senior member of the Society of Neurointerventional Surgery.
-When he is not working, Dr. Lee is a self-described sports fanatic, and particularly enjoys baseball both as a player and as a spectator.
+Dr. Lee, who was raised in Hawaii, is an active member of the Radiological Society of North America and a senior member of the Society of Neurointerventional Surgery.
+When he is not working, Dr. Lee is a self-described sports fanatic and particularly enjoys baseball both as a player and as a spectator.

 Degrees